githotto/osxgmp/README.md

 Motivation
 ==========
-This year I heard about the Project Euler website (see: https://projecteuler.net), and since I like to solve mathematical related problems, I promised myself to try it with Apple's latest Swift language only!
+In 2014 I heard about the Project Euler website (see: https://projecteuler.net), and since I like to solve mathematical related problems, I promised myself to try it with Apple's latest Swift language only!
 Because Swift doesn't have a multiple precision library for this, like C#'s BigInteger or